Fall Clean Up

 Summer might be drawing to a close, but that doesn’t mean it’s time to put away your lawn and garden work ethic.
 If you want a vibrant and healthy lawn and garden in the spring, there is plenty of lawn maintenance left to do before winter arrives.

 Preparing your lawn and garden for winter will give you less yard work to do once the weather warms.
-Here are some things you can do to get ahead of the game.
+Here are some things you can do to get ahead of the game this fall.

 Step 1.
 Keep Up on Lawn Maintenance

-Keep mowing your lawn right up until the first frost, but keep the grass length longer than 2½".
+Keep mowing your lawn right up until the first frost, but keep the grass length longer than 2½" throughout the fall season.
 When you mow for the last time, use a mulching mower.
 The mulch will keep as much nitrogen as possible in the soil over the winter and into the spring.
-Don't forget to check your lawn for weeds.
-Use a dandelion weeder to pop them out of the soil, and they won't return in the spring.
+Don’t forget to check your lawn for weeds.
+Use a dandelion weeder to pop them out of the soil, and they won’t return in the spring.

 As leaves collect on your lawn, rake them regularly to keep your grass healthy.
 Leaves can smother and kill the grass if left on your lawn.
 Rake up as many leaves as possible and bag them for disposal or you can also shred them and spread on the lawn as compost.

-Pruning is a vital part of fall clean up.
+Pruning is a vital part of fall yard clean up and maintenance.
 Prune any dead, diseased or out-of-control branches from trees and shrubs.
 Use a handsaw to saw off branches that are dead, infested with insects or disease, or that have grown too close to power lines and pose a safety threat.
 Bypass loppers work well for smaller branches.
 Always cut away from yourself so the branch does not fall toward you.

 - Always keep ladders, tools, equipment and yourself at least 10' away from any overhead power lines.